Abibubble/lucky-irishman/README.md

 ### Testing User Stories
 #### Client Goals
 ##### GOAL
-* HOW THE SITE COMPLETEES EACH GOAL
+* HOW THE SITE COMPLETES EACH GOAL

 #### First Time Visitor Goals
 ##### GOAL
-* HOW THE SITE COMPLETEES EACH GOAL
+* HOW THE SITE COMPLETES EACH GOAL

 #### Returning Visitor Goals
 ##### GOAL
-* HOW THE SITE COMPLETEES EACH GOAL
+* HOW THE SITE COMPLETES EACH GOAL

 #### Frequent Visitor Goals
 ##### GOAL
-* HOW THE SITE COMPLETEES EACH GOAL
+* HOW THE SITE COMPLETES EACH GOAL

 ### Full Testing
-[Click here](testing.md) to view the full testing steps that were completed on every device and browser, and screenshots of testing.
+[Click here](testing.md) to view the full testing steps that were completed on every device and browser.

 #### Desktop / Laptop
 1. Google Chrome